Git-Lebannen/AHKScripts/README.md

 # AHKScripts
-A collection of AutoHotkey scripts
+A collection of AutoHotkey scripts.
+Scripts are made to work with AutoHotkey version 1.1, unless otherwise specified.